vtraag/4TU-CSS/docs/README.md

 It is practical to use python in for example [ipython](http://ipython.org/) or [spyder](https://github.com/spyder-ide/spyder), both are included in the Anaconda distribution.
 In particular, the exercises and the labs will use [jupyter notebooks](http://jupyter.org/), so please ensure that you have it installed.

+All presentations, notebooks and assignments can be downloaded from https://github.com/vtraag/4TU-CSS/releases/download/v1.0.1/4TU-CSS-v1.0.1.zip.

 Registration
 --------
 Participation is free, but registration is required to help us plan the event accordingly: [registration form](https://goo.gl/forms/XyiyCmaZgaO01Jez2).
-Registration closes the 5th of April.
+Registration closed the 5th of April.

 Location
 --------